aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

     });
     ```

-This will return the first slice of attribute items as well as the texts and images:
+This will return the first slice of attribute items as well as their related texts and images:

 ```json
 {